 These are essentially the same molecule, but divalproex can be formulated into an enteric-coated tablet that decreases stomach upset.
 Valproic acid is effective for mania, but it is less clear how effective it is for bipolar depression.
 Dosing is targeted to reach a blood level of 350-700 µmol/L. Regular blood tests will also include liver function tests.

 Side effects include nausea, sedation, weight gain, hair loss, tremor, negative effects on the liver, cessation of menstrual periods, and polycystic ovarian syndrome.
 It is also teratogenic (causes harm to a developing fetus).
-I talk more about this in my post on mental illness and childbearing.
+There’s more in this post on mental illness and childbearing.

 Carbamazepine is most clearly effective for mania.
 It affects the liver’s cytochrome P450 system, leading to interactions with a number of different medications.
 It can also decrease the reliability of oral contraceptives.
 Regular blood tests are done to monitor drug levels and blood cell counts.

 Side effects include gastrointestinal upset, sedation, dizziness, impaired coordination, and negative effects on the liver, white blood cells, and platelets.

 Lamotrigine is not effective for bipolar mania, and works best for the prevention of bipolar depression.
 It interacts with both valproic acid and carbamazepine, requiring adjustments in dose.
 It must be initiated slowly to decrease the risk of Stevens-Johnson syndrome, a type of severe rash.

 Other side effects include dizziness, headache, double vision, drowsiness, impaired coordination, nausea, and weight gain.